 Import task status

 The index page for catalog imports indicates the status for the catalog import task as either Draft, Launched, Paused, or Completed.
-For more information, see View Catalog Status.
+For more information, see View catalog import status.